JetBrains/writerside-project-templates/Writerside/topics/Convert-Markdown-to-XML.md

 # Convert Markdown to XML

-Create a table: press <shortcut key="Generate"/>, select
+To create a table, press <shortcut key="Generate"/>, select
-<ui-path>Table</ui-path> and choose the number of columns and rows.
+<control>Table</control> and choose the number of columns and rows.

 | Item | Description | Example |
 |------|-------------|---------|